anchandan/zerozeroufo/README.md

 ## Compilation and installation

+Code for controller uses the `ZZU_CONTROLLER` compile mask; code for the console uses the `ZZU_CONSOLE` compile mask.
+These masks can be set/unset in `sys_config.h`.

 ## TODO

-Code for controller uses the `ZZU_CONTROLLER` compile mask.
-Code for the console does not use this mask.
+- duplicate code in RGB, GFX
+- obstacle speeds
+- obstacle shapes
+- coins
+- power ups
+- tunnel